lexe-app/lexe-public/SECURITY.md

 ### Protecting against rollbacks using Google Drive

 One attack vector that SGX explicitly does not protect against is rollbacks or deletions of data persisted outside of the enclave.
-Although Raven cannot fool a user's node into accepting data that it did not persist itself, Raven could feed in an older version of the data which the node previously persisted but which has since been invalidated, or refuse to provide the data at all.
+Although Roger cannot fool a user's node into accepting data that it did not persist itself, Roger could feed in an older version of the data which the node previously persisted but which has since been invalidated, or refuse to provide the data at all.

 Rollback protection is very important for Lightning Network nodes since without it, a malicious Lexe LSP could "roll back" its channel state with the user node to some point in the past where the LSP had a higher balance and cooperatively close the channel with the user's node, effectively stealing funds from the user.